spatie/laravel-medialibrary/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-medialibrary.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-medialibrary)

 This Laravel 5.1 package provides an easy way to associate all sorts of files with Eloquent models.
-Storage of the filesis handled by [Laravel's Filesystem](http://laravel.com/docs/5.1/filesystem), so you can easily use something like S3.
+Storage of the files is handled by [Laravel's Filesystem](http://laravel.com/docs/5.1/filesystem), so you can easily use something like S3.
 Additionally the package can create image manipulations on images and pdfs that have been added in the medialibrary.